fourjuaneight/landing/src/single/about.md

 There are many ways I could go about explaining who I am.
 But I feel a list is best.
 So here are some Juan facts for you:

 - Born and raised in Florida.
 I live in DC now.
 I really miss the food and nicer people.
 Don't miss the heat.
 Or the fires.
 Or the hurricanes.
-- If there's a remote chance I can automate it, I will try my hardest to do so.
-Even if it means I'll spend more time trying to automate the job than actually doing it.
-That's half the fun.
-- I often think about False Vacuum and how everything could cease to exist at any moment.
+But I don't like DC either.
+- I like automating stuff.
+Most of the time I don't need to.
+A lot of the times I spend more time automating then what it'll actually save me in time.
+- I consider myself to be great with Regular Expressions.
+I can't ever understand someone else's patterns though.
-- No other activity brings me more joy than cooking.
-My wife loves everything I make for her but I think she's biased.
+- I love cooking.
+My wife says I'm great, but I think she's biased.
-- I worked in IT (mostly Networking) for a brief period.
-I hated it.
-Not the field (it's wonderful), but the act of doing it for a living.
 - I was a paramedic some time ago.
 I delivered a baby once.
 It wasn't magical.
-- Even though I understand how Facebook tracks my every move online, I can't help but think Instagram is listening in on my conversations.
 - Married.
 She's pretty cool.